Zbee/DuRBO/README.md

 The reason why you have to put in that much effort is because beatmaps for osu! do not have any sort of feed IFTTT can check for updates.

-DuRB seeks to change that by acting as a middleman for osu! and IFTTT.
-DuRB will - when the DuRB page is loaded - generate an xml document of the current [ranked beatmaps](https://osu.ppy.sh/p/beatmaplist&s=4&r=0) allowing IFTTT to check something and download beatmaps straight to your game.
+DuRBO seeks to change that by acting as a middleman for osu! and IFTTT.
+DuRBO will - when the DuRBO page is loaded - generate an xml document of the current [ranked beatmaps](https://osu.ppy.sh/p/beatmaplist&s=4&r=0) allowing IFTTT to check something and download beatmaps straight to your game.

 ## Todo list